sgjava/javauio/README.md

 ## Install script
 The install script assumes a clean OS install.
-If you would like to install on a OS with your own version of Java 17, etc. then you can look at what install.sh does and do it manually.
+If you would like to install on a OS with your own version of Java 21, etc. then you can look at what install.sh does and do it manually.
 What does the script do?
 * Install build dependencies
 * Install UIO Permissions Service and udev rules
-* Installs Zulu JDK 17 to /usr/lib/jvm
+* Installs Open JDK 21 to /usr/lib/jvm
 * Installs Maven to /opt
-* Build HawtJNI (using my fork that works with JDK 17)
+* Build HawtJNI (using my fork that works with JDK 21)
 * Download and copy c-periphery source to Maven module
 * Download and copy U8g2 source to Maven module
 * Build Java UIO